martinjc/cmt112/content/part-1/html-and-css-intro/html-intro-lab/index.md

 We now have an empty repository that we can store our work in.
 Later on, we'll add a remote to the repository so that our work is also backed up on the School GitLab server.
 For now though, we'll just work on our local machine.

-Switch to Sublime Text, and we'll start writing our first HTML page.
+Switch to your text editor, and we'll start writing our first HTML page.
 Enter the following code:

 ```html
 <html>